Consumer electronics events, products, history & dates

 parent company own Panasonic and JVC!

-The first GSM cell phone was introduced by Nokia.
+The first GSM cell phone was the Nokia 1011.
 The first manufacturer to launch

 a series of hand-portable phones for all digital standards (GSM, TDMA, PCN, Japan Digital).